The influence of Aramaic and Hebrew on Jewish life around the first-century.

 Both Aramaic and Hebrew drew from Phoenician for their respective writing scripts.
-In fact, in the from the ninth to tenth-centuries BC, Phoenician held an international status.(4)Joseph Naveh.
-Early History of the Alphabet: An Introduction to the West Semitic epigraphy and paleography.
-Jerusalem: Magnes Press.
-1982.
-Pg.
-54 Phoenician is severely under-represented in historic coverage, but is one of the leading contributors to the writing systems we use today.
-The Aramaic language remained more closely aligned with the Phoenician writing system until the 700s, where it began to alter its letters.(5)“Aramaic, Phoenician and Hebrew scripts in the 10th century are indistinguishable.
-9th century Hebrew is making some changes. mid 8th century, Aramaic begins its own identity.”
-Joseph Naveh.
-Early History of the Alphabet: An Introduction to the West Semitic epigraphy and paleography.
-Jerusalem: Magnes Press.
-1982.
-Pg.
-89 The Hebrew writing system began this morphosis much earlier.
+In fact, from the tenth to ninth-centuries BC, Phoenician held an international status.4 Phoenician is severely under-represented in historic coverage, but is one of the leading contributors to the writing systems we use today.
+The Aramaic language remained more closely aligned with the Phoenician writing system until the 700s, where it began to alter its letters.5 The Hebrew writing system began this morphosis much earlier.

 In fact, the influence of Aramaic is seen weaved throughout the Hebrew language history.
 After the fall of the Persians to the Greeks, the Jewish scribes adapted the Aramaic script exclusive to their culture and language which is called the Jewish Script.
 The majority of the Dead Sea Scrolls are representative of this Jewish script.
 The ancient Hebrew script did continue, albeit in a minority position.
 This writing system is best represented today in the Samaritan Pentateuch.

 Hebrew was supplanted by Aramaic as early as 740 BC when the Assyrians conquered and controlled Northern Israel.
-As a result, many Israelites were exiled as slaves throughout the Assyrian empire and those that remained were forced under Assyrian rule.(8)I Chronicles 5:26, II Kings 15:29, II Kings 17:3-6, II Kings 18:11-12 This was the era where the idiom the lost ten tribes was established.
+As a result, many Israelites were exiled as slaves throughout the Assyrian empire and those that remained were forced under Assyrian rule.8 This was the era where the idiom the lost ten tribes was established.
 These peoples were never allowed to return in any great quantity.

 The Hebrew language likely died in northern Israel with all the Israelites who were deported.